firegate666/MicroBlog/README.md

 * run composer to solve the dependencies
 * set up a base.ini from the sample
 * read the sample database structure and data in the database
-* point your webroot to the htdocs folder
+* point your webroot to the htdocs folder or use bin/server.sh {PORT}

 That's it.